Domà Nunch: Association

 Domà Nunch was founded in 2005 as a spin-off project of the Moviment Spiritual Riformaa di Nativ d'Insubria (Reformed Spiritual Movement of Insubria's Natives), previously created in 2003 by Lorenzo Banfi, renewing and reissuing El Dragh Bloeu (The Blue Dragon), which then became the official magazine of the new association.
 Lorenzo Banfi, linguist and author, led Domà Nunch as president as soon as the organisation got expanded in 2007.
 Domà Nunch believed in self-determination and independence of Insubria as way to preserve the heritage, history, language and environment of the region.
 It also promotes the re-unification of portions of Insubria presently split among Lombardy, Piedmont, and Switzerland.
-Though, Domà Nunch never or limitely defined itself to belong the traditional independentist political area, rather outlining to be "national" movement.
+However, Domà Nunch never or limited defined itself to belong to the traditional independentist political area, rather outlining to be a "national" movement.

-Domà Nunch was opposed to the urbanization and concreting of the land.
+Domà Nunch was opposed to urbanization and the concretization of land.
 Particularly, their members had been against new highway projects, such as the Pedemontana Lombarda proposed by the Regional Council of Lombardy.
 Also, Domà Nunch aimed to maintain taxation locally in Insubria in order to reclaim the land.
-Temporarily cooperations led to merge Domà Nunch's actions with major campaigning environmentalist organisations, such as WWF, Italia Nostra, Fondo per l'Ambiente Italiano and Legambiente.
+Temporarily cooperation led to merging Domà Nunch's actions with major campaigning environmentalist organisations, such as WWF, Italia Nostra, Fondo per l'Ambiente Italiano and Legambiente.

 In the first activity period, Domà Nunch had published a number of books on ecology and local language, as well as organised events.
 These included: